One-Nexus/Synergy/README.md

 }
 ```

-#### Sub-Component
+#### Component

-Because of how the wildcard selectors are generated, it is not possible to create relating components which begin with the same namespace.
-For example, if you have a `header` component with the default `$type` of `flex`, it would not be possible to create a `header-wrapper` class, as the *hyphen* is reserved for component modifiers.
+Because of how the wildcard selectors are generated, it is not possible to create relating modules which begin with the same namespace.
+For example, if you have a `header` component with the default `$type` of `flex`, it would not be possible to create a `header-wrapper` class, as the *hyphen* is reserved for modifiers.
 There are several options to get around this, including:

 * camelCase (headerWrapper)
 * reversed wording (wrap-header)
 * underscore (header_wrapper)

-To keep as similar to BEM as possible, Modular provies an easy way to create relating components using underscores, eg - `header_wrapper`.
-The `sub-component` mixin accepts a single parameter:
+To keep things as similar to BEM as possible, Modular provies an easy way to create relating components using underscores, eg - `header_wrapper`.
+The `component` mixin accepts a single parameter:

-* `$sub-components` - the name of your sub-component(s) [optional]
+* `$components` - the name of your component(s) [optional]

 ```scss
 @include module('header') {